 Industrial Revenue Bonds

 Yes.
 Notice of the Applicant’s request for EDA Revenue Bond financing will be published in the newspaper and considered at a public meeting of the FCEDA’s Commissioners.
 In addition, FCEDA staff will contact the Fairfax County Supervisor’s office in whose district the project is located in to notify the Supervisor of the pending conduit revenue bond request.
 The intent of the notification is to identify any issues or concerns the Supervisor might have with the request prior to the scheduled public hearing before the FCEDA.
 Following FCEDA approval, FCEDA bond counsel will coordinate with the County Executive’s office to place the EDA Revenue Bond matter on the agenda of the Board of Supervisors for consideration at an upcoming meeting.

 As described above, the borrowing terms can be more favorable than, for example, a direct loan from a bank.
-Interest on qualified conduit revenue bonds issued by the EDA is exempt from taxation under the Internal Revenue Code.
-The availability of this tax benefit generally results in a lower interest rate for the user of the borrowed funds.
-It is important to note that the revenue bonds do not constitute a general obligation of the FCEDA, nor will the full faith and credit of Fairfax County or the Commonwealth of Virginia be pledged to the payment of any such bonds.
+Interest on qualified conduit revenue bonds issued by the FC EDA is exempt from taxation under the Internal Revenue Code and Virginia law.
+The availability of this tax benefit generally results in a significantly lower interest rate for the user of the borrowed funds.

 Steps in the Application Process